 The matrix effect is the effect on an analytical assay caused by all other components of the sample except the specific compound (analyte) to be analyzed.
-Matrix effects can be observed either as a loss in response – resulting in an underestimation of the amount of analyte – or as an increase in response – producing an overestimated result.
-Matrix effects have long been associated with bioanalytical techniques and their evaluation for each assay and each sample matrix can be very time consuming and brings additional costs.
+Matrix effects are observed either as a loss in response, resulting in an underestimation of the amount of analyte, or as an increase in response, producing an overestimated result.
+These effects have long been associated with bioanalytical techniques.
+Their evaluation for each assay and each sample matrix can be very time consuming.
+Also, these extra evaluation steps bring additional costs.
 So, how important is evaluation of the matrix effects when analyzing bioprocess samples?
-What are the best approaches to evaluate the matrix effect?
+What are the best approaches to evaluate the effect?
 And in what situations is the matrix effect acceptable?

-In order release final product for administration to patients, the product undergoes different quantitative or quantitative analytical procedures and based on the obtained data/results decision for approval or rejection of the product batch for use in patients is made.
-For that reason it is necessary to show that generated analytical data are true and no matrix effect is involved.
-During the assay development and validation impact of sample matrix is investigated in the assay specific way and each assay is developed in such a way to monitor matrix effect and if possible completely eliminate it.
+To release final product for use in patients, the product undergoes different quantitative or quantitative analytical procedures.
+Based on the obtained data, a decision for approval or rejection of the product batch is made.
+For that reason, it is necessary to show that generated analytical data is true and no matrix effect is involved.
+During the assay development and validation, the impact of sample matrix is investigated.
+Each assay is developed to allow monitoring of the matrix effect and, if possible, eliminate it.

-There are a few quick, qualitative options to determine whether a matrix effect is present such as the dilution-based method, but lets focus on some quantitative methods often used for bioanalytical techniques.
+There are a few quick, qualitative options to determine whether a matrix effect is present, such as the dilution-based method.
+However, for this article we will focus on a few quantitative methods often used for bioanalytical techniques.

 When a matrix effect turns out to be present, the effect causing component needs to be removed from the sample before analysis.
 Unfortunately, this is not always an option.
 In those cases, matrix minimization (dilution) will provide a way forward.
 Matrix minimization is especially useful when the analytical technique has sensitivity to spare.
 Elimination of matrix effect for particular matrix is proved during the assay development or validation.

-Theoretically samples consisting a pure compound could be ignored for matrix testing.
-However in some cases even a supposedly pure compounds may contain other elements, such as reaction impurities or by-products that may lead to matrix effects.
-Especially during process development it is challenging to remove the matrix effect, due to the large number of matrices generated at each step of upstream or downstream process development.
-Analysis of PD samples usually serve to monitor process and provide process developers with an indication whether changes in certain process parameters have beneficial or undesirable consequences.
-As the absolute value generation during analysis is less important during the process development compared to batch release analysis, matrix effects are often not completely removed but only monitored using spike recovery approach.
+Theoretically, samples consisting a pure compound could be ignored for matrix testing.
+In some cases, however, even a supposedly pure compound may contain other elements.
+Elements such as reaction impurities or by-products that may lead to matrix effects.
+Especially during process development, it is challenging to remove the matrix effect.
+This is due to the large number of matrices generated at each step of upstream or downstream process development.
+Analysis of PD samples usually serve to monitor processes and provide process developers with an indication whether changes in certain process parameters have beneficial or undesirable consequences.
+As the absolute value of the analysis is less important during the process development compared to batch release analysis, matrix effects are often not completely removed.
+Instead, they are only monitored using a spike recovery approach.
 This approach enables sample analysis with sufficient information on a potential matrix effect while saving time and resources.

-Batavia Biosciences offers a broad range of process development and manufacturing services for all major classes of biopharmaceuticals, i.e., viral vaccines, viral vectors, recombinant proteins and antibodies.
-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing product-specific assays for viral vectors, viral vaccines and protein-based biopharmaceuticals.
-With our team of experienced scientists and technicians, we are well equipped to take on any challenge associated with biopharmaceutical development.
+Batavia Biosciences offers a broad range of process development and manufacturing services.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing product-specific assays for viral vectors, viral vaccines and protein-based biopharmaceuticals.
+With our team of experienced scientists and technicians, we are well equipped to take on any challenge associated with biopharmaceutical assay development.